KaungMyatLin/TWv2-styling-responsivexawesome-npx/README.md

 .container is one and only component generated precompiled-tailwind.css. utilities generate pt-0, pt-1, etc for padding-top, and other predefined classes. when vite runs, it builds.
-This builds process include cssxpostcss build, then watch index.html. all layers of tailwindcss are postcompiled like cdn+cli "npx build css/tailwind.css -o precompile/tailwind.css". then, autoprefixed using postcss config plugin hierarchy. then, tailwindcss is dled as css file(tailwind.css?t=xxx) after html file dled on client-side.
+This builds process include cssxpostcss build, then watch index.html. all layers of tailwindcss are postcompiled jus like in usingcdn, usingcli -> "npx tailwindcss-cli build css/tailwind.css -o precompile/tailwind.css". then, autoprefixed using postcss config plugin hierarchy. then, tailwindcss is dled as css file(tailwind.css?t=xxx) after html file dled on client-side.